-"This committee is responsible for looking at the controlledchoice program to see if there's. anything we want to do, to adjust it in any way, if at all, to lower our level of legal liability," Irving Phillips, director of the Magnet.
+'This committee is responsible for looking at the controlledchoice program to see if there's anything we want to do, to adjust it in any way, if at all, to lower our level of legal liability," Irving Phillips, director of the Magnet.
 School Program and the committee's chair, told the Daily Planet on Tuesday.
 "Clearly, what we're doing right now would be unconstitutional in many jurisdictions."

-That's not the case in Californumber of cases are moving that we had given up on the idea through the system that could that we can educate all kids lic institutions, including school districts that use race as a factor. in making student assignments.
+That's not the case in California, which is part of the Ninth District Court of Appeals.
+But a very bad one, bad in the sense lic institutions, including school districts that use race as a factor. in making student assignments.

-program Berkeley's designed to provide relatively balanced racial compositions at each campus, whether the school is located in the hills or the flatlands.
-That requires busing: throughout the community and forces many children to attend schools that aren't in their immediate neighborhoods.
+Berkeley's program designed to provide relatively balanced racial compositions at each campus, whether the school is located in the hills or the flatlands.
+That requires busing: throughout the community and forces many children to attend ; schools that aren't in their immediate neighborhoods.

 But by and large, that seems to ; be OK with most families.
-Parent !
-George Rose said that during the: last round of modifications to the current policy, he and other parents talked to South Berkeley families whose children attended & Jefferson.
-J Overwhelmingly, those parents said they preferred the current model over neighborhood schooling," which they felt would lead to a de facto resegregation of the public schools is because Berkeley's neighborhoods in the hills are generally more affluent and more Caucasian than neighborhoods in the flatlands. \\\ tinctly related," said Noguera, "What we would end up with could be racially segregated schools in Berkeley.
-The mesnia, which is part of the Ninth sage we would send would be a District Court of Appeals.
-But a very bad one, bad in the sense
+Parent George Rose said that during the last round of modifications to the current policy, he and other parents talked to South Berkeley families whose children attended.
+Jefferson.
+Overwhelmingly, those parents said they preferred the current model over neighborhood schooling," which they felt would lead to a de facto resegregation of the public schools, because Berkeley's neighborhoods in the hills are generally: more affluent and more Caucasian than neighborhoods in the flatlands.

 UC Berkeley education professor Pedro Noguera, who was serving on the school board when the current assignment plan was adopted, reminded the committee that integrated schools is no. guarantee of academic success for students.
-But when all the pieces come together, including parental involvement and an appropriate campus atmosphere,... a diverse school is a remarkable educational experience.
+But when all the pieces come together, including parental involvement and an appropriate campus atmosphere, a diverse school is a remarkable educational experience.